 Phillip C. Querin

-Top Rated Real Estate Attorney in Portland, OR
+Top rated Real Estate attorney in Portland, OregonQuerin Law, LLC

 Phillip Cosley Querin’s legal practice in Portland, Oregon spans over 40 years.
 Before starting his solo real estate practice in 2010 he had spent 25 years as a partner at the international law firm of Davis Wright Tremaine, one of the largest firms in the country.
 During 15 of those years, he co-chaired the firm-wide Real Estate Litigation Practice Group and was chair of the Real Estate Practice Group for the Portland office.
 Currently, Phil's main office is located in Portland, Oregon, and he has a home office in beautiful Bend, Oregon.